santialbo/mv-power-tools/README.md

   # Description of what the module does.
 Will show up on the settings panel.
   description = "This is a super module that does amazing things."
   # scopes is a list of functions that, if any returns true, the script will run
   # Check main.coffee for a list of already predefined functions.
+You can also add your own functions.
   scopes =      [PT.scope.thread, PT.scope.profile]

   # Here go all variables / functions you are going to use